Inference of RNA Polymerase II Transcription Dynamics from Chromatin Immunoprecipitation Time Course Data: Supplementary information

 The parameters $\Theta=\{\sigma_f,\ell_f,\{\alpha_i,D_i,\ell_i,\sigma_i\}_{i=1}^I\}$ are positive and bounded.
 In the experiments we use the bounds shown in Table \ref{tab:bounds} with $D_1$ fixed at zero, $\sigma_f=1$ and the values $\sigma_i$ tied to single value.
 To determine the delay bounds, we assume that the value of $D_i$ is an indicator of how long it takes the `transcription wave' to reach the corresponding gene segment.
 That is $D_2$ is the amount of time it takes to transcribe 20\% of the gene, $D_3$ 40\% etc. We obtain the length $L$ of the gene from the hg19 annotation and use values of maximum and minimum expected speed ($s_{min}$ and $s_{max}$ respectively) to compute the delay bound.
 For example

-We use $s_{min}$=50 bp per min and $s_{max}$ = 50kb per min.
+We use $s_{min}=50$ bp min$^{-1}$ and $s_{max} = 50$ kbp min$^{-1}$.
 These large bounds allow unbiased estimation of transcription speed.
 (Recent work on individual cells suggests speeds as high as 50kb per minute are possible \cite{Maiuri_11}.)

 We transform the parameters using a logit transform and work with unconstrained variables.
 For a parameter $\theta\in\Theta$ with corresponding minimum and maximum bounds $\theta_{min}$ and $\theta_{max}$ respectively we compute the transfromed variable $\gamma$